aws/aws-graviton-getting-started/README.md

 PHP     | 7.4+    | PHP 7.4 includes a number of performance improvements that increase perf by up to 30% Python3 |         | Python3 packages in Ubuntu, Amazon Linux 2 and RHEL were not compiled with link time optimizations (LTO).
 We have seen up to 30% better performance with LTO.
 PCRE2   | 10.34+  | Added NEON vectorization to PCRE's JIT to match first and pairs of characters.
 This may improve performance of matching by up to 8x. ffmpeg  |         | Improved performance of libswscale by 50% with better NEON vectorization which improves the performance and scalability of ffmpeg multi-thread encoders.
+The changes will be available in the next FFMPEG release in June 2020.

 # Debugging Problems